-- Completed a new Jellyfish culture/rearing system.
-This will save us money in the future and ensure we have adequate stock for exhibits and additional animals to share with other AZA institutions. - Completed a refresh of our PIER 39 gift store.
-Sales are up! - Supported the team on our lease renewal. - Supported the team on the Bergen Aquarium project. - Supported the team in compliance with new COVID-19 Department of Public Health mandates.
+- Completed a new Jellyfish culture/rearing system for future cost saving measures ensuring adequate stock for exhibits and additional animals to share with other AZA institutions. - Completed refurbish of PIER 39 gift store.
+Sales are up! - Provided detailed input towards the review of the masterlease renewal. - Generated safety protocols aligned with COVID-19 Department of Public Health mandates.